Webeleon/validating-a-polymorphi-body-in-nestjs/README.md

 ```

 Looks nice, eh?
-Unfortunatly, it won't work.
+Unfortunately, it won't work.
 The reflected metadata used in the [ValidationPipe](https://docs.nestjs.com/techniques/validation) only knows how to cast to one class.
 It can't discriminate the data and guess which of the classes to use for validation.

 Ok, first thing first, let's define the DTOs: